Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 [comment]: <> (with a maximum depth of X levels...Julian: Wie viele Ebenen sinnvoll?
 Vgl.
 ACD-315/PIM/Integration/03_ManageAttributeGroups.md)

 Query categories can be created, edited, deleted, and divided in sub-categories.
 All individual managed queries can, in turn, be assigned to a category and/or a sub-category, see [Create a query](./01_ManageQueries.md#create-a-query).
-As in the case of the managed queries, access can also be restricted depending on the user role, see [Manage the user rights](./05_ManageUserRights.md).
+As in the case of the managed queries, access can also be restricted based on the user role, see [Grant access rights to a user group](./05_ManageUserRights.md#grant-access-rights-to-a-user-group).

-[comment]: <> (Procedure Assign a query category?
-Spezifischer Unterkapitel in User rights?)

 ## Create a query category